open/close all folders

 - Star Trek: Deep Space Nine invokes this trope when Odo tries his hardest to convince a found Jem'Hadar to pursue interests other than killing or fighting.

 - Deep Space Nine also invoked it with respect to Dr. Bashir's genetic enhancement.
 Bashir was outed as having a trait that is not only considered revolting and wrong by the general public but is also illegal and can lose his military job and even his citizenship, even though Bashir wasn't the one who chose the trait in the first place.
 That episode read as if it were a metaphor for forced outing of gays.
-To make matters worse, it creates an Unfortunate Implication with respect to future references to other genetically enhanced characters.
+Though they kind of spoil the Aesop by having Julian be the only "augment" ever to appear in the show who's neither a wannabe Slan (Khan Noonein Singh, those kids created by Data's identical great-to-the-power-of-umpteen grandfather in Enterprise) nor some more mundane shade of cuckoo for Cocoa Puffs like a Rag Tag Bunch Of Misfits who show up in one episode of DS9 and ultimately fail to be of any help whatsoever.

 - Dinosaurs has an episode where Robby suspects that he mights be (GASP) an herbivore!
 Herbivores are treated the same way in dinosaurs society as gays are, complete with "herbivore bars" and being called "Vego" as a slur.